Andreassim/Documentation/src/markdown/03_Clean_Code.md

 Code conventions are created for setting up a common ground so that the next developer looking at the code can follow what was created.
 An example could be setting up the REST API endpoints in the correct order.

-Naming conventions vary for different languages.
+Naming conventions vary for different languages:

-Javascript uses ```camelCase``` for variables and functions Python uses lowercase single letters and underscore for space in variables and functions.
+Javascript uses ```camelCase``` for variables and functions

+Python uses lowercase single letters and underscore for space in variables and functions.